Oxynger KeyShield : Private and Secure Virtual Keyboard

 Anti-Spyware Virtual Keyboard

 Oxynger KeyShield is a secure virtual keyboard for Windows to enter passwords and other confidential information to get protection from malicious programs known as keyloggers.
 Oxynger KeyShield protects its keystrokes from keystroke logging, screen logging, mouse logging, clipboard logging and shoulder surfing.
-Oxynger KeyShield is an essential security tool for protecting high-stakes passwords such as master password, online bank password or cryptocurrency wallet password.
+Oxynger KeyShield is an essential security tool for protecting high-stakes passwords such as master password, online banking passwords and cryptocurrency wallet passwords.

 Keystroke Logging Protection

 Oxynger KeyShield provides the world's best protection from keylogging.
 It is 100% protected against hook based, API based, kernel/driver based and hardware keyloggers.
-Ordinary anti-keyloggers only protect from some type software keyloggers.
-But Oxynger KeyShield protect its keystrokes from software and hardware keyloggers.
+Ordinary anti-keyloggers only protect from some types of software keyloggers.
+However, Oxynger KeyShield protects its keystrokes from software and hardware keyloggers.

-Most virtual keyboards (such as the virtual keyboard that comes with Windows) send normal keyboard event messages to the target program to type text.
+Most virtual keyboards, such as the virtual keyboard that comes with Windows, send normal keyboard event messages to the target program to type text.
 Almost every software keylogger can record these typed characters.
-Oxynger KeyShield do not use ordinary methods to send keystrokes to target application.
-Instead it uses a very secure communication channel for sending keystrokes to target application.
-Keyloggers will not be able to record keystrokes send through this channel.
+Oxynger KeyShield does not use ordinary methods to send keystrokes to the target application.
+Instead, it uses a very secure communication channel for sending keystrokes to the target application.
+Keyloggers will not be able to record keystrokes sent through this channel.

 Screen Capture Protection

-Oxynger KeyShield is protected from making its screenshots or video.
-Many modern keyloggers are able to capture screens while entering passwords using a virtual keyboard.
-Screen capture protection of Oxynger KeyShield is currently the world's best.
-It prevents taking its screenshot using screen capture programs.
+Oxynger KeyShield is protected against taking its screenshots or videos.
+Many modern keyloggers can capture screens while entering passwords using a virtual keyboard.
+The Screen capture protection of Oxynger KeyShield is currently the world's best.
+It prevents taking its screenshots using screen capture programs.
 It is also protected from video recording programs.

 Mouse Logging Protection

-Oxynger KeyShield provides superior protection from mouse logging.
-Protection from mouse logging is accomplished by not using the common QWERTY layout for positioning keys in Oxynger KeyShield.
-If mouse logging protection is turned on then it uses a random key layout.
-Thus hackers won’t get any idea of the key layout of Oxynger KeyShield in a remote computer.
-Hackers can’t record keystrokes using mouse logging without knowing the key layout of a virtual keyboard.
+Oxynger KeyShield provides superior protection against mouse logging.
+Protection from mouse logging is achieved by not using the common QWERTY layout for positioning keys in Oxynger KeyShield.
+When mouse logging protection is enabled, it uses a random key layout.
+As a result, hackers won’t be able to determine the key layout of Oxynger KeyShield on a remote computer.
+Without knowing the key layout of the virtual keyboard, hackers cannot record keystrokes using mouse logging.

 What is Mouse Logging?

-Mouse logging is refers to using mouse position at each mouse click in a virtual keyboard to identify password.
-This is done by capturing the coordinates of each mouse click from the edge of the virtual keyboard and translate to the corresponding key.
-Mouse logging is used when keyboard layout of a virtual keyboard is known.
+Mouse logging refers to using the mouse position at each click on a virtual keyboard to identify a password.
+This is done by capturing the coordinates of each mouse click relative to the edge of the virtual keyboard and translating them to the corresponding key.
+Mouse logging is used when the keyboard layout of a virtual keyboard is known.

 Shoulder Surfing Protection

-Shoulder surfing refers to using direct observation techniques, such as looking over someone's shoulder, to get information.
-It is commonly used to obtain passwords, PINs, security codes, and similar data.
-If shoulder surfing protection is turned on, there won't be any key highlights for mouse hover and mouse click.
+Shoulder surfing refers to using direct observation techniques, such as looking over someone's shoulder, to obtain information.
+It is commonly used to capture passwords, PINs, security codes, and similar data.
+If shoulder surfing protection is enabled in Oxynger KeyShield, there won't be any key highlights for mouse hover or mouse clicks.
 Users can also use small keys or change the cursor to a small dot.
-This will prevent others from recognizing password by looking on the screen.
+This will prevent others from recognizing passwords by looking at the screen.